MarcoFidelVasquezRivera/image-segmentation/README.md

 # Water bodies image-segmentation

-In this project I create an image segmentation model by implementing the U-Net architecture.
+In this project I created an image segmentation model by implementing the U-Net architecture.
+Some of the tools used un this project are keras, tensorflow, scikit-learn, matplotlib and opencv

-The data used to train the model was obtaines from [kaggle](https://www.kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies).
+The data used to train the model was obtained from [kaggle](https://www.kaggle.com/datasets/franciscoescobar/satellite-images-of-water-bodies).

 The model achieved the following metrics.